Gustavo-HA/loan_prediction/README.md

 ## Task Description

 ### The Challenge
 Manually reviewing loan applications is **slow, expensive, and can lead to inconsistent decisions**.
-The core challenge is to replace this subjective process with a fast, data-driven system to accurately assess an applicant's eligibility in real time.
+The core challenge is to replace this subjective process with a fast, data-driven system to accurately assess an applicant's eligibility in **real time**.

 ### The Solution
 This project builds a ML classification model to automate the loan eligibility process.
 Using applicant details like income, credit history, and marital status, the model provides instant recommendations.
 The goal is to increase efficiency, reduce human bias, and create a scalable system for real-time loan approval.